-DP and all Port users are required to comply with Commonwealth and Territory legislation.
-The main piece of legislation governing the activities at Port of Darwin is the Ports Management Act and the Ports Management Regulations.
+DP and all Port users are required to comply with Commonwealth and Northern Territory legislation.
+The primary legislation governing the activities at Port of Darwin is the Ports Management Act and the Ports Management Regulations.

-From an environmental perspective, activities undertaken at the Port of Darwin are governed by a range of Commonwealth and Northern Territory legislation, policies and guidelines, which include the following (key legislation is listed in bold type):
+From an environmental perspective, activities undertaken within the Port of Darwin are governed by a range of Commonwealth and Northern Territory legislation, policies and guidelines, the following are relevant to DP's operations: